sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

  * `meet_of_Vrep` (alias: `least_common_superface_of_Vrep`) finds the smallest face containing specified V-representatives
  * `join_of_Hrep` (alias: `greatest_common_subface_of_Hrep`) finds the largest face contained specified facets

+=== Parallel face iterator ===

+The f-vector of polyhedra is now computed in parallel on many platforms.

+For developers: This is done with a parallel face iterator.
+Instead of just counting the faces, one can also perform different operations in parallel.

 === Polyhedral complexes ===